scrabbletank/farhome-rules/rulesdoc.md

 Curse a creature you can see with misfortune.
 Make a spellcasting roll against the creatures willpower save.
 On success the creature is cursed, adding a bad die to all saving throws, or a terrible die on a critical.
 This curse can be removed through _Cleanse_ as if it was a normal condition.

-You may target an additional person for every level above 1st.
+You may target an additional person for every level cast above 1st.

 ___
 #### Firefly Swarm